 On this page are the rules which apply to all categories of history fair competition.
+These rules are known as "Part III" of the offical NHD rule book.
 Every project must adhere to these rules, as well as to the rules specific to the category in which it is entered.

 This is a long page, but you must be sure to read it all and understand it.
 You must also read and understand the rules for your chosen project category.
-If you have any questions, contact the HOTRHF office via e-mail to Dena_Martin@baylor.edu or telephone (254)753-3251.
-IMPORTANT NOTE: the coordinator is changing in July - if you have an inquiry before the new coordinator is posted please continue to send your e-mail to Mrs. Martin.
-She will forward it to the correct person.
+If you have any questions, contact the HOTRHF office via e-mail email@example.com or telephone (254) 710-3783.

 Rule 1: Annual Theme

-Your entry must be clearly related to the annual theme and explain your topic’s significance in history.
+Your entry must relate clearly to the annual theme and explain your topic’s significance in history.